-The clinical success and commercial potential of our DM199 product candidate to treat AIS, CKD or any other indication will depend on a number of factors, many of which are beyond our control, including, among others:
+The clinical success and commercial potential of our DM199 product candidate to treat AIS or any other indication will depend on a number of factors, many of which are beyond our control, including, among others:

-the timely initiation, continuation and completion of clinical trials, including the re-initiation of our Phase 2/3 ReMEDy2 trial and future clinical trials for DM199, which will depend substantially upon requirements for such trials or partial or full clinical holds imposed by the FDA and other regulatory agencies and bodies;
+• the timely initiation, continuation and completion of clinical trials, including our Phase 2/3 ReMEDy2 trial and future clinical trials for DM199, which will depend substantially upon requirements for such trials imposed by the FDA and other regulatory agencies and bodies;

-- our ability to demonstrate the safety and efficacy of DM199 to the satisfaction of the relevant regulatory authorities and/or third-party payers; - whether we are required by the FDA or other regulatory authorities to conduct additional clinical trials, and the scope and nature of such clinical trials, prior to or after approval to market our DM199 product candidate; - the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities, as well as achieving adequate pricing and reimbursement determinations; - the ability to successfully commercialize DM199, if approved by the FDA or foreign regulatory authorities, whether alone or in collaboration with others; - our ability and the ability of third-party manufacturers to manufacture the quantities of DM199, with quality attributes necessary to meet regulatory requirements, sufficient to meet anticipated demand and at a cost that allows us or a future partner to achieve profitability; - acceptance of DM199, if approved, as safe and effective by patients and healthcare providers; - the achievement and maintenance of compliance with all regulatory requirements applicable to DM199 by us and our third-party manufacturers and supporting vendors; - the maintenance of an acceptable safety profile of DM199 following any approval; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competitive treatments; - our ability to provide approved product with an acceptable patient administration method; - our ability or the ability of a future partner to successfully enforce our intellectual property rights for DM199; and - our ability to avoid or succeed in defending any third-party patent interference or patent infringement claims.
+- our ability to demonstrate the safety and efficacy of DM199 to the satisfaction of the relevant regulatory authorities and/or third-party payers; - whether we are required by the FDA or other regulatory authorities to conduct additional clinical trials, and the scope and nature of such clinical trials, prior to or after approval to market our DM199 product candidate; - the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities, as well as achieving adequate pricing and reimbursement determinations; - the ability to successfully commercialize DM199, if approved by the FDA or foreign regulatory authorities, whether alone or in collaboration with others; - our ability and the ability of third-party manufacturers to manufacture the quantities of DM199, with quality attributes necessary to meet regulatory - requirements, sufficient to meet anticipated demand and at a cost that allows us or a future partner to achieve profitability; acceptance of DM199, if approved, as safe and effective by patients and healthcare providers; - the achievement and maintenance of compliance with all regulatory requirements applicable to DM199 by us and our third-party manufacturers and supporting vendors: - the maintenance of an acceptable safety profile of DM199 following any approval; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competitive treatments; - our ability to provide approved product with an acceptable patient administration method; - our ability or the ability of a future partner to successfully enforce our intellectual property rights for DM199; and - our ability to avoid or succeed in defending any third-party patent interference or patent infringement claims.

+In addition, because the plastic bags we use in the IV administration of DM199 are made of PVC, certain countries have banned or limited the use of PVC in a manner that, unless we are able to find an alternative, may limit the salability of DM199 in certain countries, thereby decreasing our worldwide market opportunity.
 No assurance can be provided that we will ever be able to achieve profitability through the sale of, or royalties from, our DM199 product candidate.
 If we or any future partners or collaborators are not successful in obtaining approval for and commercializing DM199, or are delayed in completing those efforts, our business and operations would be substantially harmed.